WL1218V - Wood lathe Vevor - Free user manual and instructions

 - Avoiding entanglement.
 Keep long hair and loose clothing articles such as sleeves, belts, and jewelry items away from the lathe spindle.

 - Material Removal Rate.
-Attempting to remove too much material at once may cause work piece to fly out of the lathe.
+Attempting to remove too much material at once may cause the workpiece to fly out of the lathe.

 - Kickback is a sudden reaction.
-This causes the ejection of the tool to the operation of the operator.
+This causes the tool to be ejected toward the operator.

-- These risk factors can be minimized through obeying all security and operating instructions, proper machine maintenance, proficient and appropriate operation by persons with technical knowledge and experience.
+- These risk factors can be minimized by obeying all safety and operating instructions, performing proper machine maintenance, and ensuring proficient and appropriate operation by persons with technical knowledge and experience.

 - No list of safety guidelines can be complete.
-Every shop environment is difficult.
-Always consider safety first, as it applies to your individual working condition.
+Every shop environment is different.
+Always consider safety first, as it applies to your individual working conditions.
 Use this and other machinery with caution and respect.
-Failure to do so coresult in serious personal injury, damage to equipment, or poor work results.
+Failure to do so can result in serious personal injury, damage to equipment, or poor work results.

 ● The machine shall not be operated outdoors or in wet or damp areas.